livarb/vefa-portal/content/peppol/calendar/2018-11-01-elma-maintenance.md

 +++

 date = "2018-11-01"
-title = "ELMA maintenance"
-type = "event"
+title = "ELMA maintenance postponed" type = "event"

 +++

-Planned maintenance window at 07:00 to 17:00.
+Planned maintenance window is postponed.
+A new date will be available shortly

 Difi will upgrade ELMA during the maintenance window to a new version.